forwchen/acf/README.md

 And I used it a long time ago, **code for training the model is lost** ...

 ## [Usage]
+Compile with the standard cmake and make procedure

-detect person in image and crop them
+Detect person in image and crop them

     ./ped_acf path/to/image/dir output/path